 Advance Directives Policy (Medical & Mental Health)

 This policy is to provide an atmosphere of respect and caring and to ensure that each patient's ability and right to participate in medical and mental health decision making is maximized.
-Additionally, the purpose of this policy is to assure compliance with the Patient Self Determination Act (PSDA) in such a manner as to expand the patient, personnel and community knowledge base regarding advance directives and the process by which patient participation in medical decision-making is carried out at North Valley Hospital.
+Additionally, the purpose of this policy is to assure compliance with the Patient Self Determination Act (PSDA) in such a manner as to expand the patient, personnel, and community knowledge base regarding Advance Directives and the process by which patient participation in medical decision-making is carried out at North Valley Hospital.
 WAC 246-320-141(i)

-As part of the admissions process the patient or patient representative will be provided with access to information outlining the individual's rights for making decisions concerning medical care.
+As part of the admission process the patient or patient representative will be provided with access to information outlining the individual's rights for make decisions concerning medical care.
 The information includes:

-- Information concerning the Patient Self-Determination Act; and how to formulate Advance Directives or POLST (Physician Ordered Life Sustaining Treatment);
+Information concerning the PSDA; and how to formulate Advance Directives or POLST (Physician Ordered Life Sustaining Treatment).

 The provider or the nursing staff will have the responsibility to review any existing advance directive with the patient/patient's representative to validate its current status.

-In the event the patient/patient representative requests additional information or further explanation regarding the PSDA or advance directives, referrals will be made to nursing or the patient's primary care provider for follow-up interaction with patient and significant others, as appropriate.
+To the extent that the patient/patient representative requests additional information or further explanation regarding the PSDA or Advance Directives, referrals will be made to nursing or the patient's primary provider for follow-up interaction with patient and significant others, as appropriate.

 There will be availability to discuss patient rights issues as needed.
-All requests from patients/patient representative, hospital personnel and/or medical staff members to convene an Ethics Committee process will be honored.
+All requests from patients/patient's representative, hospital personnel and/or medical staff members to convene an Ethics Committee (See policy) process will be honored.

 In order to ensure that an opportunity for patient participation in medical decision-making is maximized, and that care provided is consistent with patient values and directives; educational information about advance directives will be provided periodically to staff.